ks905383/xagg/docs/source/intro.rst

 Best of all, :py:mod:`xagg` is flexible.
 Multiple variables in your dataset? :py:mod:`xagg` will aggregate them all, as long as they have at least ``lat/lon`` dimensions.
 Fields in your shapefile that you'd like to keep? :py:mod:`xagg` keeps all fields (for example FIPS codes from county datasets) all the way through the final export.
 Weird dimension names? :py:mod:`xagg` is trained to recognize all versions of "lat", "Latitude", "Y", "nav_lat", "Latitude_1"... etc. that the author has run into over the years of working with climate data; and this list is easily expandable as a keyword argument if needed.

-How to support `xagg`
+How to support :py:mod:`xagg`
 =======================================
-The easiest way to support `xagg` is to star the `GitHub repository <https://github.com/ks905383/xagg>`_ and spread the word!
+The easiest way to support :py:mod:`xagg` is to star the `GitHub repository <https://github.com/ks905383/xagg>`_ and spread the word!

-Please also consider citing `xagg` if you use it in your research.
+Please also consider citing :py:mod:`xagg` if you use it in your research.
 The preferred citation can be found at the "Cite this repository" button in the About section on the top right of the `GitHub repository <https://github.com/ks905383/xagg>`_.

 `xagg`, like much of open-source software, is a volunteer-run effort.
 It means a lot to the developers if you reach out and tell us that you're using our software, how it's helped you, and how it can be improved - it makes the long hours fixing bugs feel that much more worth it.
-(If you're feeling particularly generous, the lead developer would not say no to additional thanks through [contributions to his tea fund through Ko-Fi](ko-fi.com/ks905383) ;) )
+(If you're feeling particularly generous, the lead developer would not say no to additional thanks through `contributions to his tea fund through Kofi <https://ko-fi.com/ks905383>`_ ;) )

 Getting Help and Contributing
 =======================================
-If you have any questions about how to use `xagg`, please ask them in the `GitHub Discussions <https://github.com/ks905383/xagg/discussions>`_ forum!
+If you have any questions about how to use :py:mod:`xagg`, please ask them in the `GitHub Discussions <https://github.com/ks905383/xagg/discussions>`_ forum!

 If you spot a bug (`xagg` not working as advertised), please `open an issue <https://github.com/ks905383/xagg/issues>`_ if it hasn't yet been raised (or comment on an existing one if you see it listed already).
 To make sure the issue gets solved as quickly as possible:
 - Include a `minimally reproducible example <https://stackoverflow.com/help/minimal-reproducible-example>`_ that triggers the bug